 Do the assigned readings.
-Prepare an outline of Jeremiah chapter 1.What literary forms do you find in the chapter?
-What value does a form critical approach to chapter 1 have?
-What are the three approaches to the call narrative (see Brueggemann)?
+Prepare an outline of Jeremiah chapter.
+Using Brueggeman as a guide, be prepared to talk about the three approaches to the call narrative.
 Which do you find most helpful?
 What are the central ideas in the chapter?
 What ideas for teaching/preaching come out of your study?
+What new information does O'Connor add to the discussion?